 Since we got together, we’ve spent each and every holiday away from home – travelling.
 The legislation in Latvia grants only 4 weeks of paid vacation every year, and at some point these four weeks were not enough anymore.

 At our wedding we asked our guests to chip in for our honeymoon trip instead of bringing presents.
 Afterwards we did some calculations of the acquired funds and our savings – and decided that if we’re going to be really careful with our spendings we could pull off a year away from home.

 Last several years we have been using up all of our free days for travelling.
-If there’s a long weekend because of national holiday or something else, we would go on a mini trip around Latvia or neighbouring countries, but every year we tried to go to at least three bigger trips abroad.
+If there’s a long weekend because of national holiday or something else, we would go on a mini trip around Latvia or neighboring countries, but every year we tried to go to at least three bigger trips abroad.

 Our Honey-year, as we like to call it, we plan to divide into two parts.
 In the first part we’ll be travelling through Eastern Europe, Balkan countries, Caucasus and Turkey with our van.
 For this time it will be not only form of transportation, but also our accommodation, kitchen, everything.
 We’ve customized it a bit so it would fit our needs and become a mid-term home.

 The second part of our trip will start in Iran.
 And because of some bureaucratic limitations we will not be able to enter this country with our vehicle.
 So some good friends will fly out to Turkey, pick up our van and safely take it home.
 From this point on we’ll be backpacking, using public transportation, hitchhiking, etc.

 – What Are the Main Things You Will Need to Take with You?

 During the first part of our trip we’ll be splurging – we’re taking a whole bunch of stuff with us, like blenders and stoves, folding table, chairs, a decent sized hygiene bag, etc.